TOPdesk/i18n-puzzles/README.md

 * [Joel Spolsky explains the absolute minimum every programmer should know, no excuses](https://www.joelonsoftware.com/2003/10/08/the-absolute-minimum-every-software-developer-absolutely-positively-must-know-about-unicode-and-character-sets-no-excuses/)
 * [Useful unicode lookup table](https://unicode-table.com/)

-Thanks to MartinT, MartH, JesseA and JoepW for code, testing and feedback.
+Thanks to Martin Tichem, Mart Hagenaars, Jesse van Asse, Barni Szabo and Joep Wijers for code, testing and feedback.
 Thanks to the [advent of code](https://adventofcode.com/) project for inspiration!